gary-archer/kubernetes-oidc-integration/README.md

 npm run create-user-assertion
 ```

+### Run Kubernetes Commands with Restricted Privileges

+TODO:

-### Create a KubeConfig File from the ID Token
+- Create a `~/.kube/config` file from an ID token

-TODO
+- Create a role and role binding for `developers` and `devops` groups
+- Use kubectl as both users

+FIRST:

+- Deployment needs an environment variable for INTERNAL_BASE_URL
+- Mock authorization server needs to load SSL certs

 ### Free Resources